 Get One Switch for easy Dark Mode toggles.
 It’s okay if MacBook Dark Mode seems weird and you want to switch back.
 And then try it once again.
 And then roll back — or not.
 One way or another, we recommend changing your preferences via One Switch.
 This beautiful app covers lots of useful toggles, including Dark/Light mode switching, AirPods connecting, and more.
 Control your macOS Dark Mode without having to open Preferences every time.

 Mac Dark Mode is definitely a huge benefit for your daily computer routine.
 While most apps have native support for Dark Mode on the latest operating systems, many are still missing out.
-This is why we encourage you to upgrade your own setup with powerful applications like News Explorer and Ulysses for dark reading and writing, as well as One Switch and Sketch Export for Xcode for being the master of your display preferences.
+This is why we encourage you to upgrade your own setup with powerful applications like News Explorer and Ulysses for dark reading and writing, as well as One Switch for being the master of your display preferences.
 All of these are available with a Setapp membership, so you don’t have to waste money on licenses.
 Enjoy the darkness, folks!